umbraco/UmbracoDocs/Umbraco-Heartcore/Difference-between-heartcore-and-Umbraco-CMS.md

 In the Umbraco CMS, some [special property aliases](/Reference/Routing/Routing-Properties/index.md) can manipulate the standard Umbraco routing pipeline.

-As the frontend and backend of Umbraco Heartcore are decoupled it is not possible to manipulate the routing pipeline and use these aliases.
+The frontend and backend of Umbraco Heartcore are decoupled therefore it's not possible to manipulate the routing pipeline and use these aliases in Umbraco Heartcore.